-Having been part of the Basque Country, nowadays Navarra distills a unique character created after centuries of political struggles.
+Having been part of Eukal Herria – formed by Navarra and regions from the Spanish and French Basque Country – Navarra distills a unique character created after centuries of political struggles.
 In the land of contrasts, the strong-willed locals might seem determined and cold-hearted at first glance, only to discover that they hide a much warmer version of themselves once you get to know them.
 Navarrans are also known for being very proud of their gastronomy, as food plays an important role in their culture.
 In fact, the quality of their fresh produce is enviable, being big exporters of fruit and vegetables to the neighboring regions and the Basque Country.

 Navarra is the garden of the Basque Country and its gastronomy is influenced by the Basque cuisine.
 Along with all their excellent horticultural products, the region’s top foods are cheese, red meat from the Pyrenees and wine.
 Be ready for big portions, hearty dishes and pintxos galore.
 And be prepared to brush up your Spanish at the gastronomic societies (sociedades gastronómicas, private food clubs), where people gather to cook and eat together: you’ll be having lots of costillas de cordero, txuletón a la brasa, ajoarriero and canutillos.